Home » Price Action Trading Guide

 Bullish Abandoned Baby Pattern

 This is a three candle pattern that forms in an existing bear trend and signals the potential reversal of that trend.
-Price action traders expect that once the pattern has been completed the market will continue to move higher, as selling has been exhausted (at least for now).
-There are certain criteria that will need to be met for the Bullish Abandoned Baby pattern to form:
+Price action traders expect that once the pattern has been completed, the market will continue to move higher, as selling has been exhausted (at least for now).
+There are certain criteria required for the Bullish Abandoned Baby pattern to form:

 1. First of all, the first candle is a large bearish one and it is part of a defined bear trend;